From Shonan! A collection of short films created by the film community set on the Enoshima Electric Railway

 "Enoshima Cinema"

-What an attractive title and setting!
+What an intriguing title and setting!

-As a start to our activities, in 2018 we held an event to learn about film and video at the coworking space Chiga Lab.
+As a first step in their activities, in 2018 they held an event to learn about film and video at the coworking space ChigaLab.

 *From Inamuragasaki Station "Inamuragasaki Walking Tour"

-"I would be lying if I said that I wasn't worried about whether it would ultimately work as a single film, as the premise was for each person to create freely.However, when I saw the finished product that connected everything, I was moved.
-I'm proud that while each of them asserted their individuality, the quality of the film was worthy of being released in theaters."
+"The premise was that each person would be free to create their own work, so I'd be lying if I said I wasn't worried about whether the film would come together as a single unit in the end.
+But when I saw the finished product, which was all put together, I was moved.
+I'm proud that while each person was able to assert their own individuality, the quality of the film as a whole is worthy of being released in theaters."

-In the future, we would like to create a base in the Shonan area that our members can use as an atelier.
+In the future, we would like to create a base in the Shonan area that members can use as an atelier.

 Yasuda's dream has only just begun to take shape.